Required

 General tools

-It is always a good idea to have wget, ripgrep and fd installed, but with my Neovim config it’s even more important, as Telescope and other plugins make heavy use of them.
+It is always a good idea to have wget, ripgrep, fd and fzf installed, but with my Neovim config it’s even more important, as Telescope and other plugins make heavy use of them.

 Clipboard integration

 For Neovim’s clipboard integration, you kind of have to decide whether or not you want native clipboard integration with Wayland/X11.
-As a rough measure, you probably want clipboard integration over Windows if you use e.g. WezTerm installed on Windows to access WSL and you probably want native clipboard integration for Wayland/X11 if you use an installation of WezTerm from out of WSL.
+As a rough measure, you probably want clipboard integration over Windows if you use e.g. WezTerm installed on Windows to access WSL and you probably want native clipboard integration for Wayland/X11 if you use an installation of a terminal emulator from out of WSL.

 Clipboard via Windows